zeyad-kay/pychat/README.md

 # PyChat

-Healthcare Chatbot that advices patients for visiting clinics depending on patients complains.
-[Repo](https://github.com/zeyad-kay/pychat).
-[Demo](https://1drv.ms/u/s!Ah_oHERboezWkWg8A6pMJP9BVbLj?e=bMRT3r).
+Healthcare Chatbot that advices patients for visiting clinics depending on patients complaints.
 # Setup

 1. From the command line create a virtual environment and activate.